-Entering his 22nd season on the soccer staff at UMBC in the fall of 2018, Anthony Adams also began his eighth season as associate head men’s soccer coach.
+Entering his 23rd season on the soccer staff at UMBC in the fall of 2019, Anthony Adams also begins his ninth campaign as associate head men’s soccer coach.

 On eight occasions, Adams has been named one of the nation’s top assistant coaches by collegesoccernews.com.
 He just earned his most recent accolade after the 2014 season, and in 2003, he was one of 27 college coaches in the nation to be honored as an Assistant Coach of the Year by AFLAC.
 Two seasons later, Adams was recognized by the NSCAA as the Assistant Coach of the Year in the Atlantic region.